Inside Martinez’s bid to be world’s best keeper

 Cutler left Villa at the end of October when new boss Unai Emery was appointed and brought with him his own coaching staff, including goalkeeper specialist Javi Garcia - who also worked with Martinez at Arsenal.

-But the pair remain close, with Martinez reacting to Cutler's exit with an emotive message on social media, where he described him as "the best English coach by miles" and phoning Cutler from Lusail Stadium in the immediate aftermath of his World Cup triumph.
+But the pair remain close, with Martinez reacting to Cutler's exit with an emotive message on social media, where he described him as "the best English coach by miles", and phoning Cutler from Lusail Stadium in the immediate aftermath of his World Cup triumph.

 "The first thing I felt for Emi after the final was relief," Cutler added.
 "I was unbelievably proud because I knew he had dedicated his entire life to that moment.